On a generalization of affinoid varieties: Bornological groups

-\begin{rmk} This proof is in total analogy with the proof 1.8 in \cite{PS}, which works for bornological vector spaces of convex type over a non-trivially valued field.
-We remark that our generalization of the proof uses, to show that cocartesian squares preserve strict monomorphisms, the boundedness of the addition instead of using the absolute convex envelopes as done in \cite{PS}. \end{rmk}
+\begin{rmk} The proof of proposition \ref{prop_quasi_ab} is in total analogy with the proof proposition 1.8 of \cite{PS}, which works for bornological vector spaces of convex type over a non-trivially valued field.
+We remark that, in order to show that cocartesian squares preserve strict monomorphisms, our generalization of the proof uses the boundedness of the addition instead of using the absolute convex envelopes as done in \cite{PS}.
+Thus, it can be applied to bornological vector space without any convexity assumption. \end{rmk}